 NHL Odds, Preview, Prediction: Avalanche vs. Predators (Jan.
 11)

 Michael Martin/NHLI via Getty Images.
-Pictured: Nicolas Aube-Kubel celebrates with the Avalanche bench.
+Pictured: Colorado Avalanche standout Nicolas Aube-Kubel celebrates with his teammates.

 Avalanche vs. Predators Odds